At a glance

 Our model for image recognition is based on a neural network we trained with corresponding image data.
-Such a training phase can take several weeks or even months if you have to start from scratch – even with specialised hardware.
+Such a training phase can take several weeks or even months if you have to start from scratch – even with specialized hardware.

 That’s why we used a pre-trained image recognition model we could tailor to the requirements of the ANWR Group.
-First, we adapted the existing keywords to the categories, colours and other characteristics of the shopping portal.
+First, we adapted the existing keywords to the categories, colors and other characteristics of the shopping portal.
 This step was followed by several test phases during which we fine-tuned the model.
 This procedure allowed us to save a large part of the training effort.

 How data turns into new values

 The project essentially shows that even complex AI applications do not necessarily require a lot of effort.
-Despite the extremely short training phase, the ANWR Group now has a highly specialised model for image recognition at its disposal, saving a significant amount of time when it comes to tagging products.
+Despite the extremely short training phase, the ANWR Group now has a highly specialized model for image recognition at its disposal, saving a significant amount of time when it comes to tagging products.
 The model is able to determine product characteristics with astonishing precision.
 The error rate is now lower compared to manual data entry.
 And: image recognition is not limited to professional product photos; it works just as well with photos taken with a smartphone.

 turn your data into value.